francomascareloai/EA_SCALPER_XAUUSD/README.md

 > After many requests and messages, I've made this repository public again.
 This is a personal project that I've been developing to automate gold (XAUUSD) trading with a focus on prop firm challenges.

+### The Origin Story

+This project started after I **downloaded and classified over 5,000 trading robots** from 90%+ of Telegram groups and channels about Trading and Expert Advisors.
+After extensive testing and analysis, I realized that **99.9% of trading bots are garbage** - either poorly coded, overfitted, or outright scams from vendors trying to steal your money.

+**No scammers.
+No fake vendors.
+No bullshit.**

+I decided to build my own robot from scratch, with proper backtesting, statistical validation, and real risk management.
+This is that journey.

 ### Keywords / Topics
 `algorithmic-trading` `xauusd` `gold-trading` `mql5` `metatrader5` `expert-advisor` `prop-firm` `apex-trader-funding` `nautilustrader` `python-trading` `smart-money-concepts` `order-flow` `machine-learning` `onnx` `quantitative-trading` `automated-trading` `scalping` `forex` `futures`